 There is a lot more admin preparing for this trip than The Americas.
-We are steadily getting our visas together which is quite a process with first obtaining Letters of Invitations from some of the countries.
-Murray from Silk Road Adventures (www.silkroad.co.nz) in NZ has been a legend helping us with this, answering all our questions as we tried to get our heads around it.
+We are steadily getting our visas together which is quite a process with first having to obtain Letters of Invitation from some of the countries.
+Murray from Silk Road Adventures (www.silkroad.co.nz) in NZ has been a legend helping us with this, answering all our questions as we try to get our heads around it.
 Thanks Murray!

 Because we have to enter Turkmenistan on a specified day and meet the required agent at 10:00am, as well as book and prepay hotels there and in Tajikstan and Iran to get our LOI’s, we have had to work backwards and make a detailed itinerary.
 Lots of work now but hopefully will avoid hassles on the road once we get riding, and we like it that way.

 We also needed carnets, and both bike and personal insurances – tick.